pssst/pssst/README.md

 =====
 Pssst is a simple and secure way to communicate.
 We are not a service provider, but we provide you with the tools to start your own service.
-These tools are build upon open source software and strong end-to-end encryption.
+These tools are build upon open source software and use strong end-to-end encryption.

 As this project is under continuous development, we advise you to not rely